 EyeWonder's success depends on providing high quality solutions and services that make online campaign management easier and more efficient for its customers.
 EyeWonder's competitors are constantly developing innovations in online advertising and campaign management.
-If EyeWonder is unable to predict user preferences or industry changes, or if it is unable to modify its solutions and services on a timely basis, and as a result is unable to provide quality solutions and services that run without complication or service interruptions, its customers may become dissatisfied and it may lose customers to its competitors are not responsive to customers' needs, are not appropriately timed with market opportunity or are not effectively brought to market.
+If EyeWonder is unable to predict user preferences or industry changes, or if it is unable to modify its solutions and services on a timely basis, and as a result is unable to provide quality solutions and services that run without complication or service interruptions, its customers may become dissatisfied and it may lose customers to its competitors and its reputation in the industry may suffer, making it difficult to attract new customers.
+EyeWonder's operating results also would suffer if its innovations are not responsive to customers' needs, are not appropriately timed with market opportunity or are not effectively brought to market.
 As online advertising and campaign management technologies continue to develop, EyeWonder's competitors may be able to offer solutions that are, or are perceived to be, substantially similar or better than those offered by EyeWonder.
 As a result, EyeWonder must continue to invest significant resources in research and development in order to enhance its technology and its existing solutions and services, and introduce new high-quality solutions and services.
 If these research and development efforts do not lead to innovative solutions and services, EyeWonder's business will suffer and its ability to generate increased revenue will be significantly affected.